PLI “Safe Return” Policy for In-Person Programs

 Why You Should Attend

-This program brings together in-house and outside counsel, mental health professionals and mediators to address the litigation and resolution of employment law claims, and the manner in which psychological issues influence the employees, employers and, last but not least, the attorneys involved in conflicts.
-Prominent practitioners from the employee rights and management bars, the Equal Employment Opportunity Commission, psychiatrists, and neutral mediators will transcend jargon, identify practical ways of working together, and describe effective strategies to avoid, pursue and resolve litigation.
-They will address in a clear and pragmatic way key legal issues at the intersection of employment law and psychology as well as ethical issues that arise when employers and employees deal with the threat or occurrence of workplace violence.
+This program will address in a clear and pragmatic way key legal issues at the intersection of employment law and psychology, A wide array of claims, from discrimination and retaliation to workplace safety and disability accommodation, are profoundly impacted by the range of emotions that motivate employees and employers alike.
+These emotions have only been heightened during this unprecedented time.
+This program brings together in-house counsel, outside counsel, and mental health professionals to address the creation, litigation and resolution of employment law claims unique to the pandemic and its aftermath, and the manner in which psychological issues influence the employees, managers and employers involved in such conflicts.
+Prominent practitioners from the employee rights and management bars, the Equal Employment Opportunity Commission, psychiatrists and psychologists, will transcend jargon, identify practical ways of working together, and describe effective strategies to avoid, pursue and resolve litigation.

 What You Will Learn

-- Ethical and professional responsibility issues that arise when employers mandate psychiatric and psychological evaluations of employees and otherwise respond to the risk of workplace violence
+- Ethical and professional responsibility issues that arise when employees, employers and mental health professionals encounter bullying behavior in the workplace

 - Convenient half-day program format

 - NY Transitional credit available